cssu/cssu.ca/content/ba2250-volunteering/index.md

 ## Kitchenette

 - Students are free to use the microwave, kettle, and sink.
-- The refridgerator is open for use given that the users understand they only pick up their items when there's a volunteer on duty.
+- The refrigerator is open for use given that the users understand they only pick up their items when there's a volunteer on duty.

 ## Other Things